 Feed a 400-Hz sine wave into one channel for at least 70% modulation.
-Observe the classic single-channel composite stereo waveform at TP301 on the RF Exciter circuit board.
+Observe the classic single-channel composite stereo waveform at TP1 in the RF Exciter circuit of the Motherboard.
 Adjust the Separation control R244 for a straight centerline.